Updated: Apr 18

-In 1017, Al Hakim announced the creation of a new religion based on Islam and blending Islamic monotheism, and some Greek philosophy and Hinduism.
+In 1017, Al Hakim announced the creation of a new religion based on Islam and blending Islamic monotheism, some Greek philosophy, Hinduism, and Zoroastrianism.
 He appointed Hamza as the leader of the new movement, sent him and ad-Darazi out to spread the word, and the newly formed religion started accepting new believers.

 The new ideas spread slowly, by word of mouth and personal relationships, and was especially welcomed by two large tribes in the mountains of Syria and Lebanon who readily adopted the new religion.

 A serious conflict soon arose between ad-Darazi and Hamza.
 Ad Darazi apparently wanted to take over leadership of the budding religion, was named a heretic and a traitor and was eventually put to death.

 Al Hakim mysteriously disappeared in 1021, leaving no trace behind except his donkey and some bloodstained clothes.
 The Druze believe he will one day return… Hamza went into retreat when Al Hikma disappeared but continued to lead the new religion from his hiding place.

 In 1043 CE, twenty six years after the new religion was announced, its gates were closed and no new converts have been accepted since.